Unusual house plants remind us of the diversity of nature.

 This is the plant that produces the world's most popular breakfast beverage.

+Can you grow Coffee Plant in your home?
+You bet.
 But if you're expecting it to make your morning cup of joe you may be disappointed.
-It rarely flowers and produces fruit indoors.
+When grown indoors, Coffee arabica may produce a few beans, that when roasted and ground equals a few spoonfuls of coffee.
 It makes a nice house plant, though.